 Home » Hemp State Laws » Louisiana

-This guide provides educational information on Louisiana’s hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
-It is for educational purposes only and not legal advice.
+This guide provides educational, state‑specific compliance information on hemp and hemp‑derived cannabinoid laws in Louisiana.
+It is for informational purposes only and not legal advice.

 Louisiana hemp laws: quick overview